G-Node/gogs/.github/CONTRIBUTING.md

-# Contributing to Gogs
+# Contributing to Gin gogs

 > This guidelines sheet is forked from [CONTRIBUTING.md](https://github.com/drone/drone/blob/8d9c7cee56d6c2eac81dc156ce27be6716d97e68/CONTRIBUTING.md).

-Gogs is not perfect, and it has bugs or incomplete features in rare cases.
+Gin  Gogs is not perfect, and it has bugs or incomplete features in rare cases.
 You're welcome to tell us, or to contribute some code.
-This document describes details about how can you contribute to Gogs project.
+This document describes details about how can contribute.

 ## Contribution guidelines